siteorigin/vantage/themes/vantage/trunk/README.md

 Minor CSS fixes and changes.
 Added IE compatibility header to prevent compatibility mode from breaking design.
 Handles no sidebar properly.
+Added a way to include an overlay image in Meta Slider free.